charlie-ha/3DTowerArrayTour/README.md

 Description: This is the scene used for level design.

 Codes
+ButtonVR
+[VR Scene] Attached to buttons in Electro Pneumatic Interlocking Control (EPIC) Machine.
+This script will handle how levers work.
+How the lights above the EPIC machine are laid out:
+The 1st and 3rd rows are Reverse Light, 2nd and 4th rows are Normal Light.
+1st and 2nd rows are for Upper levers (levers that point upwards⬆️).
+3rd and 4th are for Lower levers (levers that point downwards⬇️).
+Each lever controls a set of Reverse Light and Normal Light, corresponding to the levers’ positions - Reverse Position and Normal Position.
+Reverse Position is when the lever is turned left, Normal Position is when the lever is turned right, Neutral Position is when the lever is in the middle.
+How the EPIC machine works:
+Choose a set of light, i.e. the 1st light set.
+Press the 1st button to unlock lever 1.
+(You need to press the button to use the lever, if not, the lever won’t work) Turn lever 1 to left or right to turn on Reverse or Normal Light.

+Simple diagram on how the EPIC machine works

+Downside of this script is you need to wire all of the lightIndicator, trainControllerHandle, trainTerminalLightReverse, trainTerminalLightNormal, lever to each lever for each button.

 CanvasUIScript.
 Attached in MediaImage>RawImageMedia>CloseButton
 Used to spawn images for player in VR project